-Related Page : Oracle Paas Training
+Related Page: Oracle Paas Training

 Following are some of the advantages of using IBM Cloud, let us now take a look at each and every one of them:

-EPAM Cloud Orchestrator is an offering from the existing EPAM ecosystem which enables project teams to manager their virtual infrastructure using a self-service solution.
-Few key characteristics that highlights EPAM Orchestration service are its multitenancy which allows users to work on projects independently without interfering any other’s work.
+EPAM Cloud Orchestrator is an offering from the existing EPAM ecosystem which enables project teams to manage their virtual infrastructure using a self-service solution.
+Few key characteristics that highlight EPAM Orchestration service are its multitenancy which allows users to work on projects independently without interfering with any other’s work.
 Multitenancy in layman terms can be explained as organizations being referred to as tenants and each tenant is represented by a project in EPAM Cloud.
 The limitations imposed are reduced to such an extent that Cloud management is made an easy for projects – creating their own infrastructure, customizing it according to the customer’s needs and requirements.

 Having said that, EPAM Orchestrator also allows scheduling of the instance manipulation just so that its state is changed automatically – further providing options to optimize the infrastructure and thereby the costs as well.
 The schedules are set up with cron expressions so that they are specified according to rules.
 EPAM Orchestrator provides users with a set of monitoring tools allowing them to get information on various aspects of service performances as like: